testml-lang/testml/ReadMe.md

 * Implement all the TestML language features into the TestML Compiler
 * Implement the Runtime in each programming language / test framework

-The testml-compiler is fully implemented in both Perl5 and JavaScript (NodeJS and Browser) and passing all the compiler tests.
-The Perl5 version is default on server side for performance reasons.
+The testml-compiler is fully implemented in both Perl and JavaScript (NodeJS and Browser) and passing all the compiler tests.
+The Perl version is default on server side for performance reasons.

 The following language runtimes are all fully implemented and passing all the